Successful collaboration with the German Linde Group on the joint development of

 The cryogenic BWX valve will be installed at Linde’s air separation unit in Eisenhüttenstadt, Germany, on the Polish border.
 Once on stream, the unit’s main purpose will be to serve oxygen and nitrogen to the local ArcelorMittal steel manufacturing facility.
 The valves will play a crucial role in securing the plant’s reliable and efficient operations over the long run.

-BWX is the latest valve development from Metso.
+BWX is the latest Neles valve development.
 Its metal-seated butterfly design provides high Cv values.
 The valve is based on a platform design, but can also be customized according to specifications.
 Thanks to its fully dry assembly and oil-free production option, the valve is ideal for oxygen service, where high cleaniness and an extreme level of tightness are required.

 Being a partner, not just a supplier